matvign/batchrenamer/docs/documentation.md

 slice:      slices a portion of the file to keep. must follow 'start:end:step' format (can have missing values)
 shave:      shave some text from the top and/or the bottom of the text. must follow 'head:tail' format, must not be negative
 case:       changes case of file to upper/lower/swap/capitalise word
-bracr:      remove brackets and text.
+bracr:      remove curly/round/square brackets from filename. add an optional argument to remove the nth bracket instance.
 prepend:    prepend text to file
 postpend:   append text to file
 sequence:   apply a sequence to the file
 extension:  change extension of file (empty extensions are allowed)
-regex:      use regex to replace. a single argument removes that instance
+regex:      use regex to replace. a single argument removes that instance. add an optional argument to remove the nth instance.
 dryrun:     run without renaming any files
 quiet:      skip output, but show confirmations (see section 1.5)
 verbose:    show detailed output (see section 1.5)